ST Edge AI Core - Command-line Interface

 -o/--output DIR

-Indicate the output directory for the generated C-files and
+Indicates the output directory for the generated C files and

 Optional